AkshathRaghav/AkshathRaghav.github.io/_projects/grammarflow.md

   type="example"
   name="GNBF Grammar"
   statement="
-    "GBNF (GGML BNF) is a format for defining formal grammars to constrain model outputs in llama.cpp.
-For example, you can use it to force the model to generate valid JSON, or speak only in emojis."
+    GBNF (GGML BNF) is a format for defining formal grammars to constrain model outputs in llama.cpp.
+For example, you can use it to force the model to generate valid JSON, or speak only in emojis.
     Read more about it [here](https://github.com/ggerganov/llama.cpp/blob/master/grammars/README.md).
   "
 %}